The basis for personal growth in the Body of Christ.

 1) We adhere to the belief that the authorship of the Fourth Gospel has been misrepresented.
 Typically this authorship is attributed to John the brother of James and author of the Book of Revelation of Jesus Christ.
-I have concluded on the side of such authors as J. Phillips, Edward Reaugh Smith, and Tobias Skinner who have shown conclusively John could not be the sole author and instead attribute primary authorship to Lazarus – the disciple whom Christ loved.
+I have concluded on the side of such authors as J. Phillips (ISBN13: 978-0-9702687-3-0) who has shown conclusively John could not be the sole author and instead attribute primary authorship to Lazarus – the disciple whom Christ loved.
 Due to this, I will refer to the book as the Fourth Gospel.

 2) For a thorough explanation of the spirit realm, I suggest reading Dr. Michael S. Heiser’s The Unseen Realm.